AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Try to upload multiple inventory files at the same time.
 What do you think will happen?

 :sparkles: Congratulations!
-You have completed the Project.
+We have completed the Project.